Ogo1024/python-homework/mod19-blockchainpython/wallet/README.md

-# Blockchain-Python-Homework-Columbia-FinTech-Boot-Camp
+# Multi-Blockchain Wallet in Python

 ## Overview

-This project allows a user to derive testnet BitCoin and Ethereum crypto wallets from a cryptocurrency account, and send transactions between wallets via Python in a command line interface.
+This supports the user's ability to derive testnet BitCoin and Ethereum crypto wallets from a cryptocurrency account and send transactions between wallets via Python in a command line interface.

 ## Dependencies